tropiano/tropianhs/_posts/2025-05-08-april-report.md

 Damn, this is the first month in a few years that I am spending more than I am making.
 I feel like a VC funded startup right now.
 And it's not a good feeling.
 Book sales are at an all-time low, and I don't think this is going to change, maybe there will be a rebound at the end of the year.
 But in the short term I am not expecting one.
 I guess if publishing the translation of the book in Spanish has had any effect on the sales?
 I will wait until the end of May, and then I will try to take it off the market to see if it makes a difference.

+## The future

+This might be and definitely is a problem for a distant future.
+What to focus on?
+It's clear that right now nothing is working, but it's not clear in which direction to go.
+I might try to write another book, or maybe I can try to launch another product, since I have more than 40

 [soccrbets]: https://soccrbets.com
 [xtopics]: https://xtopics.co